NotSoOld/OpenGPSS/manuals/Manual.md

 - print\_program\_in\_tokens (True) - if true, before simulation your program will be printed as interpreter sees it, i.e. in tokenized form (tokens are separate numbers, words, operators, blocks, etc.).
 Sometimes useful for debugging misspellings.

+- log\_tick\_start (True) - if true, at the beginning of every beat the message with the current tick index will be printed.

+- log\_CEC\_and\_FEC (True) - if true, in the beginning of every beat CEC and FEC contents will be printed.
+CEC is also printed every time CEC review is triggered.

 - log\_xact\_trace (True) - if true, every xact will print name and line of block which it currently tries to enter, so you can see trace of each xact.

 - log\_xact\_blocking (True) - if true, every time xact is blocked corresponding message will be printed.